Countries With The Least Crypto Tax

 Your personal investments and business ventures will be supported by the Cayman Islands Monetary Authority, and as for their crypto tax laws, they'll let you keep most, if not all, of your cryptocurrency gains.

-The Cayman Islands are essentially a paradise, so the government primarily earns its revenue through tourism.
+The Cayman Islands are pretty much a paradise, so most of the government's money comes from tourists.
 This means that you won't have to pay income tax or capital gains tax on your cryptocurrency as an individual, while as a business, you won't have to pay corporate income taxes.

 Becoming a Resident

 The cost of living is pretty low, as you'll be able to sustain yourself with less than $1,328 monthly.
-This amazing tropical place offers loads of excitement, which could potentially become boring after a certain period.
+This beautiful tropical place has lots of exciting things to do, but it could get boring after a while.

 Malaysia

-However, almost any form of digital asset day trading will be susceptible to tax laws.
-Per the Malaysian Inland Revenue Board, crypto transactions are only exempt from tax when they are not regular or repetitive.
+But almost any kind of day trading with digital assets will be subject to tax laws.
+The Malaysian Inland Revenue Board says that crypto transactions are not taxed if they don't happen often or in the same way.
 In other words, Malaysia might not be one of the best crypto tax haven countries for day traders, and you might want to look elsewhere.

 Becoming a Resident

-The best way to become a Malaysian resident and pay tax under Malaysian laws is through their Malaysia My Second Home (Mm2h) programme.
+The best way to become a Malaysian resident and pay tax under Malaysian laws is through their Malaysia My Second Home (Mm2h) program.

-Malaysia is a safe place to live with monthly living costs of $2,500 a month.
+Malaysia is a safe place to live, with monthly living costs of $2,500 a month.
 You'll never get bored in the country, as there's plenty to do and explore.
-The weather is tropical and the overall country is easy-going as well as stress-free.
+The weather is tropical, and the overall atmosphere in the country is easygoing and stress-free.

 El Salvador